Here are 6 tips to help ensure you’re recruiting top talent during mining’s skills shortage.

 - Reaching passive mining job candidates through their established networks

 - Using their extensive database of skilled miners who might be looking for a new mining job

 - Hooking into local networks in places like Kalgoorlie, for example, where they have regional offices

 - Having candidates approved, with all their tests and qualifications in order, and ready to mobilise at very short notice

 - Having an intense understanding of the mining jobs market in Australia and knowing (and having the data to show it) what kinds of salaries and other conditions mining job candidates for any particular role are demanding

-- Finding candidates who are more likely to “stick” at a job, then move on quickly
+- Finding candidates who are more likely to “stick” at a job than to move on quickly